 Office: Sybil B. Harrington Fine Arts Complex, Room 265

-Dr. Osei-Hwere joined the Department of Communication July 2008 as an assistant professor.
+Dr. Osei-Hwere joined the Department of Communication July 2008 as an assistant professor and was promoted to Associate Professor in 2014.
 She received a Ph.D. in mass communication from the Scripps College of Communication at Ohio University in Athens, Ohio.
 She also received a master's in international affairs with emphasis in communication and development from Ohio University.
 Her bachelor’s degree in publishing studies is from the University of Science and Technology in Ghana, West Africa.